krismacfarlane/code_challenges/README.md

 * ElectricCar
 * ElectricMotorcycle
 * ElectricTank

-Add any additional classes or modules that you think are appropriate.

-Where appropriate, each class should have a combination of class and instance methods:
+* Mode of Transport (which has all the weaponry methods)
+* Aircraft

+The classes have some or all of these methods:

 * wheelnum
 * max_passengers